 We are Republican women working to shape and mobilize grassroots efforts in Northwestern Montgomery County.
 These initiatives are essential to influence and maintain the political landscape in our communities.

-We are a congenial group of rural women who share many conservative ideas and a desire to work to preserve them, and we know our collective voices will be heard above any of us individually.
-Our goal is to always support local, state, and national Republican candidates for public offices and donate to many organizations in our community.
-Among our activities, we donate to WUMCO Help, Hands of Love Mission, Circle of Hope Therapeutic Riding, the Mary Davidson Scholarship for Poolesville High School Seniors, UMCVFD, and local libraries.
+We are a congenial group of rural women who share many conservative goals and a strong desire to work to preserve them.
+We know our collective voices will be heard above any of us individually.
+Our goal is to support local, state, and national Republican candidates for public offices and donate to organizations in our community.
+Among our activities, we donate to WUMCO Help; Hands of Love Mission; Circle of Hope Therapeutic Riding; a $1,000 scholarship to a high school senior in the upper part of the county from one of the following schools: Poolesville, Clarksburg, Damascus and Seneca Valley; UMCVFD and local libraries.
 We hold one fundraiser each year (Saturday Night in the Country), which has become a popular community event.
 Our fundraiser is held at the Isaac Walton League Chapter House, a beautiful lodge overlooking all the beauty of our rural area.
 The lodge is located on West Willard Road in Poolesville.

 The Rural Women's Republican Club (RWRC) was founded on June 5, 1962, in the shadow of Sugarloaf Mountain.
 It was a small group of determined women, some of whom are still very active today.
 Our membership is 41 full and Associate Members.
 In addition to our political values, we share a love of our rural area and the country lifestyle.
 Through the years, RWRC has continued to attract determined, conservative, and lively women who are deeply committed to their families, their rural atmosphere, and their Country.
 We meet monthly in various homes and enjoy the commonality we share as Republicans and a good food.

 Founding Mothers of the